GitGuild/gitguild_whitepaper/whitepaper.md

 ### Creating a Git Guild

 A Git Guild is created by the members of a team, to serve as a contract for cooperation.
-The team's membership, stake, and voting are tracked and enacted in a data repository.
-(See Data Directory section)
+The team's membership, stake, and voting are tracked and enacted in a data repository. [example data dir](https://github.com/isysd/gitguild_whitepaper_data)

 To register a guild, the following rough steps are required.